python/cpython/README.rst

 `Documentation for Python 3.10 <https://docs.python.org/3.10/>`_ is online, updated daily.

-It can also be downloaded in many formats for faster access.
+This can also be downloaded in many formats for faster access.
 The documentation is downloadable in HTML, PDF, and reStructuredText formats; the latter version is primarily for documentation authors, translators, and people with special formatting requirements.